HL7/Vulcan-schedule-ig/input/pagecontent/index.md

 * Protocol adherence – streamlined deployment of protocol updates
 * Portfolio management – reporting consistency across sites
 * Site operational efficiency – task automation (e.g. order entry, reminders, etc) based on SoA
-* Digital SOA can "serve as single source of truth" and be re-purposed downstream
+* Digital SoA can "serve as single source of truth" and be re-purposed downstream
     * Automate creation of EDC specification
     * Automate creation of SDTM datasets (especially trial design domains)
 * Help/automate sites set up a study leading a reduced site burden
 * Help sites run a study (scheduling, procedures to be performed)
 * Help ensure compliance with a protocol
-* Ensure SOA/protocol is implemented uniformly across sites
+* Ensure SoA/protocol is implemented uniformly across sites

-This iteration of the IG is designed to provide directional guidance and not be a prescriptive instruction of how to exactly implement SOA across all systems.
+This iteration of the IG is designed to provide directional guidance and not be a prescriptive instruction of how to exactly implement SoA across all systems.
 As we learn more about how the different systems work and can be interfaced, we will continue to improve the IG to accommodate more use cases; iteratively working towards a solution that will be both functional and scalable.

 The ICH Clinical Electronic Structured Harmonised Protocol[^3] (M11) has provided a standardised structure for Clinical Trial Protocols.
 The HL7 Vulcan [Utilising the Digital Protocol](https://build.fhir.org/ig/HL7/vulcan-udp-ig/en/) (UDP) IG is providing a framework for representing a Digital Protocol using FHIR resources.
 The Vulcan Schedule of Activities project can be used to represent the Schedule of Activities from the digital protocol as part of the UDP IG.
 The projects are aligned and are intended to be reviewed together; however the Schedule of Activities IG can be reviewed and used independently of the UDP IG.

 #### Future elements for the Implementation Guide